bedalton/Caos-Plugin-IntelliJ/CAOS2Cob Readme.md

 *\*File names must be in quotes if they contain a space*

 #### Install and Removal Scripts
-Install blocks should be marked start with `iscr` and end with `endm`.
+Install blocks should be start with `iscr` and end with `endm`.
 In C1, each ISCR block is added to the cob separately.
 In C2, they are combined in the order they appear in the document.

 Removal blocks should be marked start with `rscr` and end with `endm`.